dotyocode/dotyocode/README.md

 <h2 align="left">
-#Hi I'm John, how are you?
+Hi I'm John, how are you? 👽
 </p>